 non-album single, 1991

 The Pet Shop Boys enjoyed a #4 hit with their incongruous pairing of U2’s ‘Where The Streets Have No Name’ and Frankie Valli’s ‘Can’t Take My Eyes Off Of You’.
-The Pet Shop Boys wanted to “a mythic rock song into a stomping disco record”.
+The Pet Shop Boys wanted to turn “a mythic rock song into a stomping disco record”.
 U2’s response to the campy reimagining of their song was a witty statement that read “what have we done to deserve this?”

 from Very, 1993